bioinform/somaticseq/README.md

 # SEQC-II Custom Scripts
 * The script we used to generate the latest reference call set is [utilities/makeSeqc2HighConfidenceCallSets/makeTruthSet.sh](utilities/makeSeqc2HighConfidenceCallSets/makeTruthSet.sh).
   * The steps are documented with greater details [here](https://sites.google.com/view/seqc2/home/data-analysis/high-confidence-somatic-snv-and-indel-v1-2).
+  * To re-create v1.2 of the call set with this script, please download the data files needed [here]() and then unpack it.
+Then, execute the `download_files.sh` there because you'll need to download additional files.
 * [seqc2_calculateProbablyOfLowVafCalls.py](utilities/seqc2_calculateProbablyOfLowVafCalls.py) calculates the binomial probability that a somatic mutation would be missed entirely in our high-confidence regions due to low variant allele frequency.

 # SomaticSeq